CodeURJC-DAW-2020-21/webapp13/README.md

 ### Charts

-#### Templates sales
-This chart shows the relation between the template sales and the days in which the purchases were made.

 #### Registered users
 This chart shows the relation between the users register and the days in which the accounts were made.

+### Most valuable templates
+This chart shows the most valuables templates rated by the users.

 ### Complementary technologies
 For the complementary technology we will use a Web Socket to implement a chat between the users of our system.